SNPGuard/snp-guard/README.md

 ### Step 1: BIOS settings

 Some BIOS settings are required in order to use SEV-SNP.
-The settings slightly differ, but make sure to check the following:
+The settings slightly differ from machine to machine, but make sure to check the following options:

 - `Secure Nested Paging`: to enable SNP
-- `Secure Memory Encryption`: to enable SME (not required for running SNP guests)
+- `Secure Memory Encryption`: to enable SME (not strictly required for running SNP guests)
 - `SNP Memory Coverage`: needs to be enabled to reserve space for the Reverse Map Page Table (RMP).
 [Source](https://github.com/AMDESE/AMDSEV/issues/68)
 - `Minimum SEV non-ES ASID`: this option configures the minimum address space ID